fatimaghani/AzureSentinelLab/README.md

-# Failed RDP Logins Using Microsoft Azure Sentinel
+# Sentinel Lab Failed Login

 ## Introduction
-The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API to collect geographic information about the attackers location.

-The script is used in this demo where I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
-We will observe RDP Brute Force attacks live from all around the world.
-Also, I will use a custom PowerShell script to look up the attackers Geolocation information and plot it on an Azure Sentinel Map!
+In this lab, we will set up Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
+We will observe live attacks (RDP Brute Force) from all around the world.
+We will use a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map.

 ## Prerequisites

-To deploy Microsoft Sentinel Trainig Lab, **`you must have a Microsoft Azure subscription`**.
-If you do not have an existing Azure subscription, you can sign up for a free trial [here](https://azure.microsoft.com/free/).
-The Powershell script in this repository that created by @joshmadakor1 is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API [ipgeolocation.io](https://ipgeolocation.io/) to collect geographic information about the attackers location.
+The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API [ipgeolocation.io](https://ipgeolocation.io/) to collect geographic information about the attackers location.
 You will `sign up` at ipgeolocation to get your `own` API key to load into the PowerShell script.

 <details>
  <summary><h3> 📜 PowerShell Script </h3></summary>